seroujk/shopify-popup/README.md

 - Click Add a new asset
 - Choose Create a blank file
 - Name it: goodr-popup.js
-- Paste the full JavaScript
+- Paste the full `goodr-popup.js` code
 - Save

 ### 5. Adding the Popup to a Page